RULES AND REGULATIONS

 A water leak or water leakage is defined as any water loss on the customer’s side of the District water meter resulting from a condition where repair and/or replacement of customer infrastructure (service line or interior plumbing, etc.) is required to terminate the water leak.

 All leakage occurring between the meter and the property served will be the responsibility of the customer.
-In addition, the customer will be responsible for the proper maintenance and repair of the water lines, stop and waste valves, gate valves, pressure regulators, backflow assemblies, plumbing fixtures, hydraulic devices and other water-related facilities at the customer’s premises.
+The customer is responsible for the proper maintenance and repair of water lines, stop and waste valves, gate valves, pressure regulators, backflow assemblies, plumbing fixtures, hydraulic devices and other water-related facilities at the customer’s premises.

 The District will not be held liable for any damages or injuries whatsoever resulting from leakage or water running on the premises from pipelines, plumbing fixtures, open faucets, valves, fixtures, devices, appurtenances, hoses or other water-related facilities located beyond the meter.